 Like other states, Nevada imposes a time limit in which personal injury claims must be filed, known as the statute of limitations.
 Generally, a plaintiff has two years from the date of the accident to file a lawsuit in the civil court system.
 It is also important to pursue legal action as soon as possible so that your attorney can conduct a thorough investigation and gather the evidence that you will need to prove your claim.Explore Your Options with a Personal Injury Attorney in Las Vegas

 If you have been injured in an accident that was not your fault, you may be entitled to compensation for your harm.
 At Malcolm P. LaVergne & Associates, we can aggressively advocate for your rights at every step of the way.
 Las Vegas personal injury lawyer Malcolm P. LaVergne represents victims in Henderson, Mesquite, North Las Vegas, Boulder City, and other communities in Clark County.
-To learn more about your legal rights and options, contact us online or call us at 702-448-7981 to set up a free consultation.
+To learn more about your legal rights and options, contact us online or call us at 702-448-7981.
 Malcolm P. LaVergne also can assist Nevada residents who need a family law or criminal defense attorney to protect their interests.